rust-lang/rfcs/text/0000-deny-integer-literal-overflow-lint.md

 Given that the upcoming 2018 edition allows us to change existing lints to deny-by-default, now is the ideal time to rectify this accident of history.

+One further note: our intent here is primarily to deny overflowing integer literals, though the `overflowing_literals` lint has one other function: to warn when a floating-point literal exceeds the largest or smallest finite number that is representable by the chosen precision.
+However, this isn't "overflow" per se, because in this case Rust will assign the value of positive or negative infinity to the variable in question.
+Because this wouldn't clash with our general stance against implicit overflow, it would not be inconsistent to continue allowing this; however, we adopt the stance that it is both desirable to force someone who wants a value of infinity to explicity use e.g. `std::f32::INFINITY`, and that it is unlikely that code in the wild would break because of this (and any potential breakage would be precisely noted by the compiler, and could be fixed quickly and trivially).
+Therefore we are content with the additional strictness that denying this lint would imply.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Integer literals may not exceed the numeric upper or lower bounds of the underlying integral type.
-For example, for the `u8` type, which is an unsigned 8-bit integer, the lowest number it can represent is 0 and the highest number is 255; therefore an assignment such as `let x: u8 = -1;` or `let x: u8 = 256;` will be rejected by the compiler.
+For example, for the unsigned eight-bit integer type `u8`, the lowest number it can represent is 0 and the highest number is 255; therefore an assignment such as `let x: u8 = -1;` or `let x: u8 = 256;` will be rejected by the compiler.

+Floating-point literals may not exceed the largest or smallest finite number that is precisely representable by the underlying floating-point type, after floating-point rounding is applied.
+If a floating-point literal is of a sufficient size that it would round to positive or negative infinity, such as `let x: f32 = 3.5e38;`, it will be rejected by the compiler.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 Since this feature is already implemented, no implementation guidance is necessary.

 To document what is already implemented: any assignment operation that would result in an integral type being assigned a literal value that is outside of that integral type's range will be rejected by the compiler.
-This encompasses straightforward assignment: `let x: u8 = 256;`; as well as transitive assignment: `let x = 256; let y: u8 = x;`; as well as function calls: `fn foo(x: u8) {} foo(256)`.
+This encompasses straightforward assignment: `let x: u8 = 256;`; as well as transitive assignment: `let x = 256; let y: u8 = x;`; as well as function calls: `fn foo(x: u8){} foo(256)`.
 This does not encompass arithmetic operations that would result in arithmetic overflow; `let x: u8 = 255 + 1;` is outside the scope of this analysis.
+Likewise, this analysis does not attempt to limit the actions of the `as` operator; `let x: i8 = 0xFFu8 as i8;` remains legal.

 # Drawbacks
 [drawbacks]: #drawbacks

 No drawbacks that anyone can think of.
 Even the risk of breakage is remote, since the lint has existed since 2012 and we can think of no code that would bother relying on deliberately overflowing integer literals.
+Similarly, we do not anticipate that any code is relying upon overlarge floating-point literals as aliases for `std::f32::INFINITY`.

 # Rationale and Alternatives
 [alternatives]: #alternatives

-The impact of not doing this will be that it is slightly harder to learn and use Rust, and users will be grumpy when they make obvious bugs that the compiler could have prevented but bafflingly chose not to.
+The impact of not doing this will be that it is slightly harder to learn and use Rust, and users will be grumpy when they make obvious bugs that the compiler could have prevented but perplexingly chose not to.

+An alternative to this proposal would be to deny the ability to write overflowing integer literals while still allowing one to write overlarge floating-point literals.
+This would involve splitting the `overflowing_literals` lint into two separate lints, one for ints and one for floats, and denying only the former.